mohan-balakrishnan/Todolist-React-Node-mysql/README.md

 ## Backend - NodeJs, Mysql, JWT

-go to Todolist-React-Node-mysql-master folder
+go to `Todolist-React-Node-mysql-master` folder open command prompt

-Install all package  `npm i`
+Install all package by running `npm i`

 Run `npm run dev`

 ## Frontend - ReactJs

-Install all package
-`cd frontend`
+go to `Todolist-React-Node-mysql-master/frontend` folder  open command prompt

-`npm i`
+Run `npm i`

 Run `npm start`

-Open http://localhost:3000  to see the app
+Open http://localhost:3000  to see the app or http://publicip:3000

-Register a new user and login with that user in application. verify tyhe user in db
+Register a new user and login with that user in application. verify the user in db